Date: Thursday 7 June 2018

 Professor Sly is also the chairman of the board of directors for the Pacific Basin Consortium for the Environment and Health and currently serves on international advisory boards and committees, including: WHO Public Health and Environment; WHO network of Collaborating Centres in Children’s Environmental Health; Canadian Healthy Infant Longitudinal Development (CHILD) Study, Canada; and the Infant Lung Health Study, Paarl, South Africa.

 Dr Andrea Hinwood is Victoria's first Chief Environmental Scientist at EPA Victoria, and was appointed to the role in 2017.
 Dr Hinwood is an accomplished environmental scientist with specialist expertise in environmental exposures and human health.

 Dr Hinwood was previously an Associate Professor at Edith Cowan University in Western Australia and held appointments as a member and Deputy Chair of the Environmental Protection Authority of WA and a sessional member of the State Administrative Tribunal of Western Australia.

 Now in Victoria, Dr Hinwood is continuing her work in environmental exposures and human health, with research and science being used to understand environmental issues and to prevent impacts to the environment and public health from pollution and waste.
 She has published widely on community exposure to pollutants and is a widely respected communicator and advocate of science, recording a host of national and international achievements in the areas of environmental science and health, applied research and environmental policy development

 The Environmental Science Series are free public events addressing issues affecting the environment of Melbourne and Victoria.
 Each event explores how science is used to reduce the impact of these issues.

 Guest speakers will provide insights into environmental science topics such as air quality, the impact of urban green areas, transport, planning, noise and water quality.
 All events will be livestreamed.

-Watch this past event:
+Watch these past events: